ffmpeginteropx/FFmpegInteropX/README.md

 **Important:** Store the FFmpegMediaSource instance e.g. in a local field, as long as playback is running.
 If the object is collected by the GC during playback, playback will stop with an error.

-Use `FFmepgInteropMSS.CreateFromUriAsync()` to create a MediaStreamSource on a streaming source (shoutcast for example).
+Use `FFmpegMediaSource.CreateFromUriAsync()` to create a MediaStreamSource on a streaming source (shoutcast for example).

 You can use `FFmpegMediaSource.GetMediaStreamSource()` to get the MediaStreamSource like in the original version of the library.
 But when using MediaStreamSource, you won't get subtitles.
 Subtitle support requires using the MediaPlaybackItem!